sofiagiappichini/FCCAnalyses/examples/FCCee/higgs/CP/README.md

     .Define("variable", "myUtils::myFunction(arguments)")
     ```

-New functions: `myUtils::deltaR`, `MCParticle::sel_parentID`, `MCParticle::sel_daughterID`.
+Added custom functions: `myUtils::deltaR`, `myUtils::deltaEta`, `myUtils::deltaPhi`, `myUtils::build_p4`, `myUtils::boosted_p4`, `myUtils::get_scalar`, `myUtils::get_gamma`, `myUtils::get_ptvl`, ... , `MCParticle::sel_parentID`, `MCParticle::sel_daughterID`.

+More functions have been introduced to work with the tau tagging algorithm at [/afs/cern.ch/user/s/sgiappic/FCCAnalyses/install/python/addons/FastJet/jetClusteringHelper.py](/afs/cern.ch/user/s/sgiappic/FCCAnalyses/install/python/addons/FastJet/jetClusteringHelper.py) and (/afs/cern.ch/user/s/sgiappic/FCCAnalyses/addons/FastJet/python/jetClusteringHelper.py)[/afs/cern.ch/user/s/sgiappic/FCCAnalyses/addons/FastJet/python/jetClusteringHelper.py].

 ### Changes made to the general code

 I've made a few changes to the analyzers.

-In [`FCCAnalyses/python/run_final_analysis.py`](https://github.com/sofiagiappichini/FCCAnalyses/blob/master/python/run_final_analysis.py) I changed how the efficiencies are written in the table in scientific notation and with the same format as the number of events, the scaling applied now includes the luminosity (`luminosity * cross section * k factor * matching efficiency * efficiency`).
+In [`FCCAnalyses/python/run_final_analysis.py`](https://github.com/sofiagiappichini/FCCAnalyses/blob/master/python/run_final_analysis.py) I changed how the efficiencies are written in the table in scientific notation and with the same format as the number of events.
+The scaling applied to the number of events and histograms now includes the luminosity and considers the number of events stated in the `procDictAdd` instead of the number of events in the trees.
+In this way the events are correctly scaled with the global cross section even when filtering out events in stage1.
+If the scaling is not applied then the number of events is the one in the trees.

 Because of that, the plotting code is modified to not scale to the luminosity anymore but simply takes the argument to print it onto the plots.
 In this way, the histograms are correctly scaled in the `final` step and can be used as input into CMS Combine with the correct number of expected events.

-Note: the uncertainty on the number of events that is saved in the tables is the square root of the efficiency multiplied by the rest of the factors.
+Note: the uncertainty on the number of events that is saved in the tables is the square root of the number of events (scaled or not).

-More functions have been introduced to work with the tau tagging algorithm at [/afs/cern.ch/user/s/sgiappic/FCCAnalyses/install/python/addons/FastJet/jetClusteringHelper.py](/afs/cern.ch/user/s/sgiappic/FCCAnalyses/install/python/addons/FastJet/jetClusteringHelper.py) and (/afs/cern.ch/user/s/sgiappic/FCCAnalyses/addons/FastJet/python/jetClusteringHelper.py)[/afs/cern.ch/user/s/sgiappic/FCCAnalyses/addons/FastJet/python/jetClusteringHelper.py].

 ## Additional codes